oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mandatory.md

 ### Latest Document Version

-It MUST be tested that document version has the same value as the the `number` in the last item of Revision History when it is sorted ascending by `date`.
+It MUST be tested that document version has the same value as the `number` in the last item of Revision History when it is sorted ascending by `date`.
 Build metadata is ignored in the comparison.
 Any pre-release part is also ignored if the document status is `draft`.